-payments are designed "to fully compensate the hospital for the fixed costs it incurs in the period in providing inpatient hospital services, including the reasonable cost of maintaining necessary core staff and services."
+beyond its control.
+VDA payments are designed "to fully compensate the hospital for the fixed costs it incurs in the period in providing inpatient hospital services, including the reasonable cost of maintaining necessary core staff and services."
 The implementing regulations located at 42 C.F.R. § 412.92(e) reflect these statutory requirements.

-It is undisputed that Riverside experienced a decrease in inpatient discharges of greater than 5 percent from FY 2012 to FY 2013 due to circumstances beyond Riverside's control and that, as a result, Riverside was eligible to have a VDA calculation performed for FY 2013.
-The Provider requested a VDA payment in the amount of \$206,031 for FY 2013.
-However, when the Medicare Contractor calculated the FY 2013 VDA, it determined that Riverside was not entitled to a VDA payment because it was fully compensated for its fixed/semi-fixed costs.
-To
+It is undisputed that Mercy experienced a decrease in inpatient discharges of greater than 5 percent from FY 2009 to FY 2010 due to circumstances beyond Mercy's control.
+As a result, Mercy was eligible to have a VDA calculation performed for FY 2010.
+Mercy requested a VDA payment in the amount of \$4,875,488 for FY 2010.
+However, when the Medicare Contractor calculated the FY 2010 VDA, it determined that Mercy was not entitled to a VDA payment because it was fully compensated for its fixed/semi-fixed costs by its IPPS payments.